 Driving the Icefields Parkway

 Although the drive between Lake Louise and Jasper only takes three hours, you’ll want to double that for the many scenic stops you’ll be making along the way.
-While it’s incredibly easy to keep busy for weeks in Canada’s first national park (Banff NP), we only had three days and decided to pack them with as much activities ad scenery as possible.
+While it’s incredibly easy to keep busy for weeks in both Banff National Park and Jasper National Park, we only had three days and decided to pack them with as much activities and scenery as possible.

 Our first stop was Peyto lake, which just so happens to be one of the most photographed lakes in the world.
 From the moment you step on to the platform at Bow Summit (a 10-minute uphill walk from the parking area), it’s easy to see why.
 Like thick paint, Peyto lake shines bright amidst the surrounding mountains and dark green forest.
 You can even see a glacier!
 It’s one of those places you don’t want to leave.
 After drooling over the scenery for a good half-hour, we decided it was time to keep exploring.

 As we continued North towards Jasper, passing an array of jaw-dropping scenery including the Columbia Glacier, Waterfowl Lakes, and a variety of waterfalls and smaller glaciers.
 There were so many stops we wanted to make but we also had a 3 PM reservation at the Jasper Skytram, which we certainly didn’t want to miss.